MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_CopilotMSAPlatform.md

     - **Analyze performance trends**

-      Use this to examine how key metrics—such as impressions, clicks, conversions, and click-through rate—change over time.
+      Use this to examine how key metricsâ€”such as impressions, clicks, conversions, and click-through rateâ€”change over time.
 To get started, try asking:

       - How has my campaign performance trended over the last 30 days?
       - How has my conversion rate changed over the last few weeks?